totocto/MLXChallenge/README.md

 # MLXChallenge

+In MLX, we are data lovers and algorithm trainers, but we do not have any tool to be aware of a training energy consumption.
+Code Carbon brings a new method to evaluate your consumption per training, and save it across time.
+This small exercise will help you to use this simple tool.

+A second part is dedicated to front lovers (#AUMA), to evaluate website consumption thanks to GreenIT tool.

 ### 1 - Which consommation for a training ?

 The aim of this part, is to measure environment impact during algorithm training